Cripes, this has gotten ridiculous. Folks, look, let's just run through a list here. (Updated.)

 - No, she's doesn't believe that the Iraq War was directed by God.
 Yes, she did pray that proceeding with the war was God's will.
 (Ever hear the phrase "Not my will, but Thine, be done"?)

-- yes, she was pregnant when she got married
+- Yes, she was apparently pregnant when she got married

 - No, so far there's no confirmation she had an affair while she was married, and they've denied it pretty strongly.
 No, she wouldn't be the first Christian woman who got a little on the side, if it were true.